 Kim Kicks (drums) has the explosiveness of Keith Moon (The Who) and the fortitude of Taylor Hawkins (Foo Fighters).

-Pete Kicks (vocals/guitar) has the emotional clarity of Paul Banks (Interpol) and Dave Gahan (Depeche Mode) with guitar riffs summoning the ingenuity of Mick Jones (The Clash).
+Pete Kicks (vocals/guitar) has the emotional clarity of Paul Banks (Interpol) and Dave Gahan (Depeche Mode) with guitar riffs that summon the ingenuity of Mick Jones (The Clash).

 The synergy displayed on stage captures the history and telepathy that only siblings can share.
-Satellite Sky is a blend of Indie Rock, Post Punk Revival and Garage Rock who sit comfortably among contemporaries the likes of Arctic Monkeys, Band Of Skulls, Queens of The Stone Age, Royal Blood and The Black Keys.
+Satellite Sky is a blend of Indie Rock, Post Punk Revival and Garage Rock who sit comfortably among contemporaries the likes of Arctic Monkeys, Band Of Skulls, Queens of The Stone Age, Royal Blood and Black Keys.

 Growing up in the suburbs of Melbourne, Australia, they began creating music in true rock n roll fashion in the confines of the family garage.
 After receiving several visits from the police who informed them their raucous rock was reverberating throughout the surrounding neighbourhood, they graduated to jamming in music studios and then live on stage.
 Over the years, their musical Journey has led them to far flung places across the globe, playing to packed houses everywhere from New York City to Berlin.